France Without Rabiot, Upamecano For Morocco World Cup Semi - UrduPoint

 France Without Rabiot, Upamecano For Morocco World Cup Semi

-Youssouf Fofana comes into the midfield in place of Rabiot, who has appeared in all five of France's matches so far but is not even listed among the substitutes for the match at Al Bayt Stadium in Al Khor.
+Youssouf Fofana came into the midfield in place of Rabiot, who had appeared in all five of France's matches previously at the tournament but was not even listed among the substitutes for the game at Al Bayt Stadium in Al Khor.

-Ibrahima Konate of Liverpool takes the place of Upamecano alongside Raphael Varane in central defence, although the Bayern Munich man is at least named on the bench.
+Ibrahima Konate of Liverpool took the place of Upamecano alongside Raphael Varane in central defence, although the Bayern Munich man was at least named on the bench.

 It is just a seventh cap for Monaco midfielder Fofana, and a sixth cap for Konate, as the holders look to secure a place in Sunday's final against Argentina.

-The rest of coach Didier Deschamps' starting XI is the same as against England in the quarter-final, when they won 2-1 thanks to a late Olivier Giroud goal.
+The rest of coach Didier Deschamps' starting XI was the same as against England in the quarter-final, when they won 2-1 thanks to a late Olivier Giroud goal.

 Morocco are the first African team and the first Arab team to reach the semi-finals of a World Cup.

-Defenders Nayef Aguerd and Noussair Mazraoui return from the injury problems that ruled them out of the 1-0 win over Portugal in the quarter-finals.
+Defender Noussair Mazraoui returned from the injury that ruled him out of the 1-0 win over Portugal in the quarter-finals.

+Meanwhile Nayef Aguerd had initially been named in the line-up only to drop out at the last minute with Achraf Dari playing instead.

-Midfielder Selim Amallah drops to the bench, along with full-back Yahya Attiat-Allah.
+Midfielder Selim Amallah dropped to the bench, along with full-back Yahya Attiat-Allah.

-Starting line-ups: France (4-3-3) Hugo Lloris (capt); Jules Kounde, Raphael Varane, Ibrahima Konate, Theo Hernandez; Antoine Griezmann, Aurelien Tchouameni, Youssouf Fofana; Ousmane Dembele, Olivier Giroud, Kylian Mbappe Coach: Didier Deschamps (FRA) Morocco (3-4-3) Yassine Bounou; Jawad El Yamiq, Romain Saiss (capt), Nayef Aguerd; Achraf Hakimi, Sofyan Amrabat, Azzedine Ounahi, Noussair Mazraoui; Hakim Ziyech, Youssef En-Nesyri, Sofiane Boufal Coach: Walid Regragui (MAR) Referee: Cesar Ramos (MEX)
+Starting line-ups: France (4-3-3) Hugo Lloris (capt); Jules Kounde, Raphael Varane, Ibrahima Konate, Theo Hernandez; Antoine Griezmann, Aurelien Tchouameni, Youssouf Fofana; Ousmane Dembele, Olivier Giroud, Kylian Mbappe Coach: Didier Deschamps (FRA) Morocco (3-4-3) Yassine Bounou; Jawad El Yamiq, Romain Saiss (capt), Achraf Dari; Achraf Hakimi, Sofyan Amrabat, Azzedine Ounahi, Noussair Mazraoui; Hakim Ziyech, Youssef En-Nesyri, Sofiane Boufal Coach: Walid Regragui (MAR) Referee: Cesar Ramos (MEX)